 Dream Canyon can be a little tricky to find.
 From Boulder, head up Boulder Canyon Drive, then get onto Sugarloaf Road.
 From there, you’ll head about another three miles until you reach Lost Angel Road, which will take you Lost Gulch to find a parking spot.
 This free camping area is great for tent campers and hammock sleepers alike and provides visitors with amazing views and access to multiple climbing routes.

-If your dream campsite isn’t mentioned above, venture out a little farther from town to Rocky Mountain National Park, Roosevelt National forest or Arapaho National Forest for bigger mountains and bigger adventures.
+If your dream campsite isn’t mentioned above, venture out a little farther to Rocky Mountain National Park, Roosevelt National Forest or Arapaho National Forest for bigger mountains and bigger adventures.